mattermost/docs/source/deployment/mobile-app-deployment.rst

 ----

 ###################################
-Mobile Deployment via Custom Builds
+Mobile deployment via custom builds
 ###################################

-Choosing this model means you’ve decided not to use the mobile applications Mattermost has made available via the public app stores.
+Choosing this model means you have decided not to use the mobile applications Mattermost has made available via the public app stores.

 This also means you will need to maintain these applications.
 Maintenance includes rebuilding and incorporating feature and/or security updates.
 Otherwise, your applications will not match the functionality of our publicly available applications, and could be incompatible with future versions of the Mattermost server.

 Finally, this choice also means you cannot use the hosted version of the Mattermost Push Notification Service (MPNS).

-A great first step for this deployment model involves `reviewing the documentation <https://developers.mattermost.com/contribute/mobile/>`_.
+As a first step for this deployment model is `reviewing the documentation <https://developers.mattermost.com/contribute/mobile/>`_.
 Your development team should run through the requirements for building the applications.
-This will help understand the overall impact when choosing this option.
 This documentation provides guidance on building, compiling, and signing.
 It also includes information for customizing the apps.

 We’ve provided some recommended sections below.